 This Lenoir cycle is used in the Pulse Jet engines only.

 We have discussed the different processes in the Lenoir Cycle with the P-V and T-S diagrams and also we have derived the equation for the Efficiency of this cycle.
-Please let us know your thought in the comment section below.
+If you have any thoughts on this topic, Please let us know in the comment section below.